 While you are enjoying a hiking trail through Vancouver's beautiful outdoors, be careful of encountering wild animals like elk, cougar, and even bears.
 Always stick to designated hiking trails and clean-up your picnic area after eating.

 Vancouver experiences flu or influenza (A or B) season during fall, winter, and early spring.
 Symptoms of influenza-A or B include sore throat, cough, headache, body ache, and fever.
 In most cases, the flu is treated through home treatment.

 Before You Travel to Vancouver - Do This

-Pack your rain-jacket: The weather in Vancouver can change drastically.
-Carry a rain-jacket and wind-breaker with you at all times to avoid being drenched in the rain.
+- Pack your raincoat: The weather in Vancouver can change drastically.
+Carry a rain jacket and windbreaker with you at all times to avoid being drenched in the rain.

 - Book Early: Vancouver is a very popular destination.
 It is equally popular among domestic Canadians as well as international tourists.
 Make sure you book your hotel and rental car well in advance to get the best deals possible.

 - Buy travel insurance: Don't forget to buy travel insurance for you and your family.
 Enjoy Vancouver to the fullest.
 With travel insurance in your pocket, there can be no more worrying about the risk of medical expenses or last-minute cancellations.